oasisprotocol/oasis-core/README.md

 - `stake`: ERC20 integration and API - economics of participation
 - `storage`: Persistance and integration with DB and network file stores
 - `testnet`: Scripts of deployment and Ops of the system
+- `tests`: Runtimes, clients and resources used for E2E tests
 - `tools`: Build tools